countervolts/Script-Hub-V2/README.md

 Known Errors
 - Eps auto loads when visual ui is loaded
-- Aimbot and Reach don't work
+- Aimbot and Reach don't load